jkopsick/CARLsim6/projects/README.md

   ```
   #!/bin/bash
   #SBATCH --partition=gpuq
-  #SBATCH --qos gaqos
+  #SBATCH --qos=gpu
-  #SBATCH --gres=gpu:1
+  #SBATCH --gres=gpu:A100.80gb:1
-  #SBATCH --exclude=NODE0[40,50,56]
+  #SBATCH --ntasks-per-node=1
   #SBATCH --job-name="ca3_ex_net"
-  #SBATCH --output /scratch/username/CARLsim4_hc/projects/ca3_example_net_02_26_21/HC_IM_02_26_ca3_example_net_results.txt
+  #SBATCH --output /scratch/username/git_02_26_23/.build/projects/ca3_example_net_02_26_22/HC_IM_02_26_23_ca3_example_net_results.txt
   #SBATCH --mail-type=END,FAIL
   #SBATCH --mail-user=username@gmu.edu
-  #SBATCH --mem=10G
+  #SBATCH --mem-per-cpu=10G
   srun ./ca3_snn_GPU
   ```

-10. Submit the SLURM script to the ARGO Supercomputing Cluster:
+13. Submit the SLURM script to the Hopper Supercomputing Cluster:

   ```
   sbatch slurm_wrapper.sh
   ```

-11. Verify that a SLURM job was created after running your SLURM script
+14. Verify that a SLURM job was created after running your SLURM script

   ```
   squeue -u username
   ```

-12. Once the simulation has been finished (either by checking the squeue command to see if the simulation is still running and/or checking the email provided that will update you when the simulation has finished), view the simulation summary:
+15. Once the simulation has been finished (either by checking the squeue command to see if the simulation is still running and/or checking the email provided that will update you when the simulation has finished), view the simulation summary:

   ```
-  cat HC_IM_02_26_ca3_example_net_results.txt
+  cat HC_IM_02_26_23_ca3_example_net_results.txt
   ```

 ## A framework to test hypotheses of the hippocampal formation